Despite 10-1 record, host Eagles are betting underdogs in NFC Championship rematch vs. 49ers

 At that point, Hurts had only accounted for four touchdowns against the Bills.
 Yeah, only four.

 So when Hurts ran for another TD in overtime, he sent the Eagles to a 10-1 record and Philly into a week of hype overdrive for Sunday’s NFC championship game rematch against the San Francisco 49ers (8-3).
-But most of the build-up — the 49ers were thumped in the game, then oddly talked smack about the Eagles in the offseason — mostly escaped Hurts.
-Hurts stayed above the fray, his monotone answers the same as always, whether talking about the 49ers, his confidence in Elliott or his meeting this week with LeBron James at a 76ers game.
+But most of the buildup—the 49ers were thumped in the game, then oddly talked smack about the Eagles in the offseason—mainly escaped Hurts.
+Hurts stayed above the fray, his monotone answers the same as always, whether talking about the 49ers, his confidence in Elliott, or his meeting this week with LeBron James at a 76ers game.

 Hurts wiggled out of questions about his subdued demeanor on the sidelines.